ADFG-DSF/Kenai_JuvChin_AcousticTelem/README.md

 ## Folder Contents

+* **Analysis_OP_draft.Rmd** This R Markdown file was created to produce text and simulation output to be pasted into the draft Operational Plan.

 ### /R

+* **entry_model.R** This script simulates a sequence of survival and detection probability vectors according to anticipated values, simulates detection histories from each set of probabilities, and then runs the most current Hidden Markov model using the simulated data as input to estimate parameters.
+The inferential precision of the model is then evaluated by comparing the sequences of probability vectors to the values estimated by the candidate models.
+The principal difference of the **entry model** versus the previous set of candidate models is that it allows the entrance of tagged individuals at multiple locations relative to listening arrays, as well as incorporating handling survival (1-handling mortality) as an estimable parameter.

+#### /R/obsolete

+This folder contains a record of work under a previous state of the fieldwork design, and does not reflect the current state of the project.

 * **Kenai_telem_rp.R** This script simulates a sequence of survival and detection probability vectors according to anticipated values, simulates detection histories